Cardiff International Sports Village: Retail developments

 Two superstores with associated surface car parks have been constructed for the supermarket chain Morrisons and the toy retailer Toys R Us.
 The Morrisons store also includes a petrol station next to the entrance of the car park.
 One further retail plot will be released in the future and it is likely that any future leisure schemes on site, such as Bayscape, will include at least some small retail units as part of a mixed use development.

 The Toys R Us store has since closed down.
 In 2018, Cardiff Council acquired the superstore for £3.9m to develop a new adventure sports led attraction.

 Previous and aborted developments

 Cardiff Arena

 This was a temporary ice arena with a capacity of 2,500 spectators for ice hockey and was home to the Cardiff Devils.
-The prefabricated building was constructed in Finland and is operated by the private sector company Planet Ice.
+The prefabricated building was constructed in Finland and was operated by the private sector company Planet Ice.
 The rink opened on 6 December 2006 following several delays and closed after the Cardiff Devils moved to the Ice Arena Wales on 12 March 2016.